Binney/how-to-quizwire/README.md

-# How To Quizwire
+# Tutorial

-## This is the tutorial for QuizWire.
+## This is the tutorial for work experience.

 You'll learn how to make a website, add content, make it look nice, and build interactive features using Javascript.